Laz4rz/MedSignalAnalysis/README.md

 # Signal Analysis
 ## But what does this even mean?

-This repository contains of notebooks I made to analyse signals registered during various electro- medical examinations (eg. EKG, EMG, EOG, EEG).
+This repository contains notebooks I made to analyse signals registered during various electro- medical examinations (eg. EKG, EMG, EOG, EEG).
 Each notebook is a solution to specific examination method related task on 2nd year Bioelectrical Signals class (Biomedical Physics, Neuroinformatics, Physics Department, University of Warsaw).

 ## Electromyography (EMG)